lamide-xxx/cisco-rest-api-fundamentals-workshop/README.md

 }
 ```

 The person should see "Hi from Cisco" in their Webex messaging app.
-If you have Webex teams, you can login to view the sent message
+Check your Webex Teams to view the sent message

 ### Task 2.4 - Above and Beyond.
 - Send a message in bold font